-If your organization currently uses the Device Enrollment Program (DEP), you can upgrade to Apple Business Manager.
-If your organization only uses the Volume Purchase Program (VPP), you can enroll in Apple Business Manager and then invite existing VPP Purchasers to your new Apple Business Manager account.
+If your organisation currently uses the Device Enrolment Program (DEP), you need to upgrade to Apple Business Manager.
+If your organisation only uses the Volume Purchase Program (VPP), you can enrol in Apple Business Manager and then invite existing VPP Purchasers to your new Apple Business Manager account.

 Review this information before you upgrade to Apple Business Manager.